harshamahadev13/Video-Summarizer-using-phidata-and-streamlit/README.md

 4.  **Summarize or Ask Questions:**
     * Use the provided interface to generate a summary or ask questions about the video.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

-## License

-[Add your license here, e.g., MIT License]

 ## Known Issues